Observational characteristics of radiation-mediated shocks in photospheric gamma-ray burst emission: The Kompaneets RMS Approximation

 \section{The Kompaneets RMS Approximation}

 In this section, we give a brief summary of the KRA for completeness.
 We refer the interested reader to \citet{Samuelsson2022} for more details.

 The KRA is an approximate but accurate method to simulate RMSs using only a tiny fraction of the computational time required by self-consistent radiation hydrodynamic simulations.
-It is valid for mildly relativistic or slower shocks ($u_u \lesssim 3$) and in regions where radiation pressure dominates over magnetic pressure.
+One run with \komrad, the simulation code that implements the KRA, takes $\sim 2$ minutes to run on a modern laptop.
+A corresponding run using the full-scale radiation hydrodynamic simulation \radshock\ \citep{Lundman2018} takes several days on tens of cores.
+KRA is valid for mildly relativistic or slower shocks ($u_u \lesssim 3$) and in regions where radiation pressure dominates over magnetic pressure.
 In an internal collision framework, the former condition translates into $\Gamma_f/\Gamma_s \lesssim 36$, where $\Gamma_f$ and $\Gamma_s$ are the bulk Lorentz factors of the faster and slower blob, respectively \citep[see Appendix B in][]{Samuelsson2022}.
 As appropriate in the context of GRBs, the shock is assumed to be photon rich, meaning that the photon number in the downstream is dominated by advection of photons from the upstream \citep{Bromberg2011b}.
-The KRA can model shocks that have finished dissipation in the optically thick regions.
+The KRA can model shocks that have finished their dissipation in the optically thick regions.
 Specifically, we let the RMS propagate for a doubling of the radius, as this corresponds to the shock crossing time of the causally connected region.
-That means that we do not model shock breakout radiation, which results in more complicated dynamics \citep{LundmanBeloborodov2021}.
+That means that we do not model shock breakout radiation, which results in more complicated dynamics \citep[e.g.,][]{LundmanBeloborodov2021}.